 For fiscal year 2012, each non-employee member of the Board of Directors was paid a \$20,000 annual cash retainer fee.
-Also in 2012, each of our non-employee directors earned an annual fee of \$30,000 worth of our restricted stock, calculated based on the share price of our common stock as of the close of the NYSE on May 2, 2012, the date of grant.
+Also in 2012, each of our nonemployee directors earned an annual fee of \$30,000 worth of our restricted stock, calculated based on the share price of our common stock as of the close of the NYSE on May 2, 2012, the date of grant.
 Based on this calculation, each of our independent directors received 1,491 shares of restricted stock, which will vest on May 2, 2013.
 These restricted stock grants historically have occurred on the date of our annual stockholders meeting.

-In addition, independent directors receive a fee of \$2,500 for each Board of Directors meeting attended in person and \$1,250 for each Board of Directors meeting attended by conference telephone or similar communications equipment; Audit Committee members receive a fee of \$1,500 for each Audit Committee meeting attended in person and \$750 for each Audit Committee meeting attended by conference telephone or similar communication equipment; and members of our Compensation Committee and Nominating and Corporate Governance Committee receive a fee of \$1,000 for each committee meeting attended in person and \$500 for each committee meeting attended by conference telephone or similar communication equipment.
-Finally, our Audit Committee chairman receives an annual fee of \$20,000, our Compensation Committee chairman receives an annual fee of \$10,000 and our Nominating and Corporate Governance Committee chairman receives an annual fee of \$10,000 and our Nominating and Corporate Governance Committee chairman receives an annual fee of \$10,000 and our Nominating and Corporate Governance Committee chairman receives an annual fee of \$10,000 and our Nominating and Corporate Governance Committee chairman receives an annual fee of \$10,000 and our Nominating and Corporate Governance Committee chairman receives an annual fee of \$1,000 for their services as chairmen of their respective committees.
-We also reimburse our independent directors for all reasonable direct out-of-pocket expenses incurred in connection with their service on the Board of Directors.
-Directors who are also our employees or employees of our subsidiaries do not receive compensation for their services as directors.
+In addition, independent directors receive a fee of \$2,500 for each Board of Directors meeting attended in person and \$1,250 for each Board of Directors meeting attended by conference telephone or similar communications equipment; Audit Committee members receive a fee of \$1,500 for each Audit Committee meeting attended in person and \$750 for each Audit Committee meeting attended by conference telephone or similar communication equipment; and members of our Compensation Committee and Nominating and Corporate Governance Committee receive a fee of \$1,000 for each committee meeting attended in person and \$500 for each committee meeting attended by conference telephone or similar communication equipment; and members and \$500 for each committee meeting attended by conference telephone or similar communication equipment.
+Finally, our Audit Committee chairman receives an annual fee of \$20,000, our Compensation Committee chairman receives an annual fee of \$10,000 and our Nominating and Corporate Governance Committee chairman receives committee chairman receives an annual fee of \$10,000 and our Nominating and Corporate Governance Committee chairman receives an annual fee of \$10,000 and our Nominating and Corporate Governance Committee chairman receives and annual fee of \$10,000 and our Nominating and Corporate Governance Committee chairman receives and annual fee of \$10,000 and our Nominating and Corporate Governance Committee chairman receives and annual fee of \$10,000 and our Nominating and Corporate Governance Committee chairman receives and annual fee of \$10,000 and our Nominating and Corporate Governance Committee chairman receives and annual fee of \$10,000 and our Nominating and Corporate Governance Committee chairman receives and annual fee of \$10,000 and our Nominating and Corporate Governance Committee chairman receives and annual fee of \$10,000 and our Nominating and Corporate Governance Committee chairman receives and annual fee of \$10,000 and our Nominating and corporate Governance committee chairman receives